 No recreational apparatus will be permitted in any front yard, or side yard next to a platted street.
 Recreational apparatus, including swing sets, swimming pools, playground equipment or similar devices shall not be located any point toward the Lot line fronting any street, past a line drawn parallel with and intersecting that side of the dwelling structure.
-No swimming pool shall be located in any front yard or side yard up to the rear of the dwelling structure or closer than 15′ to any side or rear lot line.
-There shall be no variances to this 15 foot requirement, from either the Homeowner’s Association or the Village of Glen Carbon.
-All swimming pools shall adhere to the fence requirements established by the Village of Glen Carbon.
+No above ground pool will be permitted, even if partially buried.
+Any swimming pool or hot tub must be submitted for review and approved by the homeowners Architectural Control Committee before installation.
+All swimming pools shall adhere to the fence and swimming pool requirements established by the Village of Glen Carbon.
 When a swimming pool is drained the discharge hose must be drained directly into the storm sewer system.
 Basketball goals will be allowed, provided they are freestanding of the residential structure.
-The Type and style of basketball goals must be approved by the Architectural Control Committee/Homeowners Association prior to installation.
+The Type and style of basketball goals must be approved by the Architectural Control Committee/Homeowner’s Association prior to installation.
 Basketball goals shall be prohibited on cul-de-sacs and Village Public Streets.
 The Architectural Control Committee shall have absolute discretion as to the location, and to approve or disapprove any recreational construction or apparatus pursuant to these Covenants and Restrictions.

 No noxious or offensive trade or activity shall be carried on upon any Lot, nor shall anything be done thereon which may be or become an annoyance or nuisance to the neighborhood.